Mashina Vremeni: Musical style

 Mashina Vremeni's sound is eclectic and incorporates multiple different genres.
 Contributions to song composition have been made by almost every band member, and often reflect each member's particular stylistic preferences.
 Makarevich is a fan of The Beatles, and many of his songs reflect the Beatles' influence.
 He is also influenced by blues music and Soviet singer-songwriters, the so-called "bards".
 Kutikov is a quintessential rocker, he composes guitar-oriented hard rock.
 Margulis is one of the Russia's best known bluesmen, and his songs are usually blues rock ballads.

 The majority of the band's lyrics are written by Makarevich.
-They were often metaphorical fables that made allegorical puns relating to life in the Soviet and Post-Soviet eras.